Dallas likes to read and review fiction and write original articles about films, books, video games, and other media.

 Comedy is hard.
-Sure, just about anyone is capable of being spontaneously funny in the right circumstances, but deliberately setting out to make the greatest number of people possible laugh at a carefully constructed joke, or moment of comedy, has always seemed like something that would be incredibly difficult.
+Sure, just about anyone is capable of being spontaneously funny in the right circumstances.
+However, deliberately setting out to make the greatest number of people possible laugh at a carefully constructed joke, or moment of comedy, has always seemed like something that would be incredibly difficult.
 The fear of failure would have to be daunting.
 Even the most mediocre comedies you can imagine are likely to be the result of a great deal of time and effort, with jokes being written and rewritten continuously in a desperate effort to elicit the greatest number of laughs possible.

 The five short films listed below are films which are successful, though.
 Obviously, there is always going to be a subjective quality to comedy, but I can honestly say that I found each of the short film's listed below to be genuinely hilarious, in their own unique way.
 Whether it's the elements of parody to be found in Kung Fury and Future Hero, the character driven comedy of The Duel at Blood Creek, the entertaining meta-fiction of The Gunfighter, or the surreal absurdity of At Your Convenience, each clearly seems to succeed at that elusive goal of eliciting laughs.

 Anyway, let's get to it...